cschreib/vif/doc/sphinx/idl.rst

    }
    </style>

-The interface of phy++ was designed to facilitate the migration from IDL, an interpreted language that, wile dated, is still commonly used in astronomy.
+The interface of vif was designed to facilitate the migration from IDL, an interpreted language that, wile dated, is still commonly used in astronomy.
 Although IDL as a language suffers from a number of design issues, there is much good in its interface and API that one may wish to emulate in C++.
 But not all of it.

-This page lists common language constructs in IDL and their C++ equivalent with phy++.
+This page lists common language constructs in IDL and their C++ equivalent with vif.
 The following table is inspired from the `xtensor documentation <https://xtensor.readthedocs.io/en/latest/numpy.html>`_.

 Crucial differences to always keep in mind
 ------------------------------------------